PMangels/cornelia_api/README.md

 Now we need to import the data from the sql file and add the view `view_place`.
 `SOURCE ./mysql/www_cornelia2.sql;`
 `CREATE VIEW view_place AS select www_cornelia2.place.id AS id,www_cornelia2.country.name AS country,www_cornelia2.city.name AS city,www_cornelia2.parish.name AS parish,www_cornelia2.street.name AS street,www_cornelia2.house.name AS house,concat_ws(', ',www_cornelia2.country.name,www_cornelia2.city.name,www_cornelia2.parish.name,www_cornelia2.street.name,www_cornelia2.house.name) AS place from (((((www_cornelia2.place left join www_cornelia2.country on((www_cornelia2.place.country_id = www_cornelia2.country.id))) left join www_cornelia2.city on((www_cornelia2.place.city_id = www_cornelia2.city.id))) left join www_cornelia2.parish on((www_cornelia2.place.parish_id = www_cornelia2.parish.id))) left join www_cornelia2.street on((www_cornelia2.place.street_id = www_cornelia2.street.id))) left join www_cornelia2.house on((www_cornelia2.place.house_id = www_cornelia2.house.id)));`
+Now we have imported all the data, we can quit the MySQL terminal:
+`QUIT;`
 #### Run the API
 For this guide a working [Ruby](https://www.ruby-lang.org/en/) is assumed.
 To find information on installing Ruby, click [here](https://www.ruby-lang.org/en/downloads/).
 Some gems should also be installed (sinatra, mysql2 etc.).
 See `api/Gemfile` for more information on this.
 Mysql2 might require a MySQL or MariaDB client.
 These dependencies are the main advantage of the Podman method.
 Running `bundle install` inside the `api` folder might install the needed gems.